chen-dominic/chen-dominic/README.md

 # 💫 About Me:
 🔭 I am currently working on:
-  - Working as a Software Developer for FGF Brands!
+  - Working as a Software Developer for Dayforce!

 <br>